AfriForum on Wednesday said the inadequate capacity at schools “would be exploited and pressure woul.

 South African actress Nokuthula Ledwaba, who shines in her role as Kinte’s mother, said in an interview: “I first watched Roots in 1990 when I was in primary school.
 My mom brought a version from the UK and we watched it together as a family.
 My mom was an activist, so it was a history lesson every time!”

-Here’s why the original was so popular and why you should watch the 2016 remake, which is now playing on ShowMax:
+Here’s why the original was so popular and why you should watch the 2016 remake, which is soon playing on ShowMax:

 1. It was the first TV show about slavery